Over Under (Closed)

 The Good Egg

-Ground Floor, Kingly Court, Kingly St., Soho
+Kingly Ct., Kingly St., Soho

 Stop by this Middle Eastern-inspired neighborhood spot for egg-and-cheese bagels, smoked fish hash, and famous babka in the morning.
 Then drop by in the evening for labneh and shawarma.
 The layout is canteen-style with long communal tables and benches, rows of provisions lining the shelves.
 If you have a special occasion to celebrate, they're very accommodating to large groups, offering both set menus and an impressive cocktail list.